dqfort/dq-fort-blog/src/content/blog/combine-mui-and-react-hook-form.md

   Make React hook form using MUI components
 ---

-[MUI](https://mui.com/) provides is a rich UI tool kit provides a lot components based on [Material Design](https://m3.material.io/).
+[MUI](https://mui.com/) is a rich UI tool kit provides a lot components based on [Material Design](https://m3.material.io/).
 However, handling forms data is out of its scope, but there is [React Hook Form](https://react-hook-form.com/) for it.
 So could we combine those feature together?
 Yes, we can inherit MUI components for it.

 For example, we can create a TextField component like:
 ```typescript